archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
-- Fixed bug in _CreateAddPlaylistActions function when choosing download from add audio/video as the window is reduced.
+- somabox new version v.0.6 (move it in your $PATH).
-- Added an option in mpmrc to enable/disable removal of videos ids (line 100).
+- Added a cancel option when choosing save/remove a playlist.
-- Fixed bug in _DownloadVideoList function when 'direct_download' is set to no.
+- the parallel method to get youtube playlists links/titles is preferred over ytfzf because of the weak reliabily of its maintenance even if it is prioritized for searching videos.
-- Simplified _FzfEnqueueOptions and modified _MakeMpvPlaylist --fzf option to handle empty 'use_mpvc' variable value in mpmrc.
+- Added an option to edit titles from the collection playlists in _Edit{My}Playlist functions.
-- Added a second test in _CheckParallelDownloads in case removed quotes in mpmrc.
+- Revomed some sed replacements and use pure bash substitution syntax instead.

 ## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.